Low-rank variational Bayes correction to the Laplace method: Real data examples

 \subsection{Cyclic second order random walk - small scale}

-The Tokyo dataset (\cite{rue2005}) in the R INLA library contains information on the number of times the daily rainfall measurements in Tokyo was more than $1mm$ on a specific day $t$ for two consecutive years.
+The Tokyo dataset \citep{rue2005} in the R-INLA library contains information on the number of times the daily rainfall measurements in Tokyo was more than $1$mm on a specific day $t$ for two consecutive years.
 In order to model the annual rainfall pattern, a stochastic spline model with fixed precision is used to smooth the data.
 In this example we use a cyclic random walk order two model defined as follows:

-where $i= 1,2,...,366$ on a torus, and $n_{60} = 1$ else $n_i=2$.
-The posterior mean of the latent field $\mathcal{X} = \{\alpha\}$ is estimated with the Laplace method and then corrected with the correction from Section \ref{sec:VBCMLR} .
-In Figure \ref{fig:sim1data} we present the posterior mean of the spline, estimated as aforementioned and also the posterior marginal of one of the components of the spline.
-We can see clearly that the approximate posterior mean of the spline with VBC is a significant improvement from the Laplace method, while it is very close to the posterior mean from INLA.
+where $i= 1,2,...,366$, $\pmb\alpha$ is a stochastic spline second order random walk model on a circle (see \citet{rue2005} for more details), and $n_{60} = 1$ else $n_i=2$.
+The latent field is $\pmb\psi = \{\pmb\alpha\}$ and we fix the hyperparameter $\tau=1$.
+Here we apply the correction to $\pmb\alpha$, so that $I = \{1,2,...,n\}$.
+In Figure \ref{fig:tokyo} we present the posterior mean of the spline, estimated with each of the methods and also the posterior marginal for one specific element, to illustrate the uncertainty in the different posteriors.
+We can see clearly that the approximate posterior mean of the spline with INLA-VBC is significantly improved from the Laplace method, while it is very close to the posterior mean from INLA and MCMC.
+All methods estimate similar posterior uncertainty as shown in Figure \ref{fig:tokyo}.

-As a measure of error consolidation, we note that the mean of the absolute errors produced between the Laplace method and INLA is $0.0358$ while for VBC it is $0.0009$, underpinning the findings as illustrated in Figure \ref{fig:sim1data}.
+As a measure of error consolidation, we note that the mean of the absolute errors produced between the Gaussian strategy and INLA is $0.0358$ while for INLA-VBC it is $0.0009$, underpinning the findings as illustrated in Figure \ref{fig:sim1data}.
+The time for all methods were less than $6$ seconds, as expected due to the small dimension of the data and latent field, although the time for MCMC was $87.63$ seconds.
+In this real example, the INLA-VBC does not offer much computational gain over the Laplace strategy, although we have a larger difference in computational cost for an increase in data size or model complexity, as shown in the next example.